Can Sniffer Dogs Smell Weed Vape Pens?

 Conclusion

-Dogs have a near-supernatural ability to detect scents, including those from marijuana vape pens, no matter how well they are concealed.
+Dogs have a near-supernatural ability to detect scents, including those from weed vape pens, no matter how well they are concealed.

 While smell-proof containers and proper ventilation may reduce the chances of detection, there is no guaranteed method to completely hide the scent of drugs from a trained detection dog.

-When considering these factors, its essential to understand the legal and ethical implications of marijuana use in your jurisdiction and surroundings.
+When considering these factors, its essential to understand the legal and ethical implications of weed use in your jurisdiction and surroundings.